giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 For many simple homogeneous cases this distinction is harmless.
 For composite, graded, or independently weighted CSF models, it becomes important.

-## The problem

-The native sectionproperties torsion result is tied to the carrier stored as the elastic modulus.

-This means that the native torsion output is naturally aligned with the axial/bending carrier.

-When CSF defines a different shear/torsion participation field, the native sectionproperties torsion result does not directly represent the CSF torsion carrier.

-The geometry can still be correct.
-The mesh can still be correct.
-The axial and bending properties can still be correct.
-The issue is only the carrier used in the torsional run.

 ## Numeric Example

 The example shows that the same geometry can produce two different torsional readings depending on which carrier is used in the sectionproperties run.